+Toasted oatmeal with cranberry and raspberry with a drizzle of maple syrup makes a killer breakfast, even for non-vegans.
 Note: You can replace the cranberries with store-bought cranberry sauce or 3 tablespoons of any other jam/preserves of your choice....

 The flavors of deep, toasty, caramel melt into tart green apples that are sautéed in brown butter, sugar, and syrup then perched on top of moist, buttery, and maple-laden cake.

 These sweet dumplings blur the line between brunch and dessert, but some mornings call for a bit of sugar, or maple syrup.
 Instead of using syrup as a garnish it becomes the central player in this warm, sweet breakfast.
 These dumplings come out plump and coated in reduced syrup, and although the rye whiskey is optional it adds an agreeable boozy element to this dish.